 - Drive full of things.
 I downloaded a ton of stuff from Steve Burns Rocks! and other places and compiled them all here.
 There are a lot of concert photos, clips from different shows, and affirmations so check them all out!
 I compiled them together so it'll be easier to look at and you don't have to use the wayback machine.
 Also, some of the videos I didn't download from Steve Burns Rocks! are somewhere on YouTube.
-I update it sometimes.
+I update this sometimes.

 - Steve Vs TMBG